MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFoldingPatterns.md

     FilteredObservations
 ```

-Filtering Observations on multiple categories (OR)
+Filtering Observations on multiple categories (OR):

 <!--
     DOC: Folding Observation.category.coding with system and code (OR)